 Travel and tourism degrees

-Coventry University, Ulster University and the universities of Lincoln, Strathclyde, Sunderland and Westminster rank highly for travel and tourism programmes in university league tables.
+Coventry University, Ulster University and the universities of Derby, Strathclyde, Sunderland and Westminster rank highly for travel and tourism programmes in university league tables.
 These institutions provide the following courses:

 - Coventry University - BA Tourism and Hospitality Management.